valyala/fasthttp/README.md

 # HTTP server performance comparison with [net/http](https://golang.org/pkg/net/http/)

-In short, fasthttp is up to 10 times faster than net/http.
+In short, fasthttp server is up to 10 times faster than net/http.
 Below are benchmark results.

 GOMAXPROCS=1